Located: Room 201 Upstairs

 If you plan to visit, it is best to call ahead (315-735-2279) to check if a volunteer will be available.

-If a volunteer is not available, we can provide a reference question request form for you to fill out.
+If a volunteer is not available, we can provide a reference question request form for you to fill out in person.

 If you know the specific date an article/obituary appears in the paper and would like it photocopied and mailed to you we can do this for a fee: